zackragozzino/OpenGL-RayMarcher/README.md

 # Echo Chamber /// OpenGL Music Visualizer

 ## Getting it to Run
-- In for the app to read audio data, you need to run it on a Windows computer
+- This app only runs on Windows computers
-- IMPORTANT: Go to the sound window in the control panel, click on the "Recording" tab, and enable the Stereo Mix
+- IMPORTANT: Go to the sound window in the control panel, click on the "Recording" tab, and enable the Stereo Mix (without this, the app can't read computer audio)

 ## VR
 - VR functionality is currently a WIP.
 If you wish to enable it, uncomment the #define VR_ENABLED